No. 2 Armoured Car Company RAF

-The Number 2 Armoured Car Company RAF was a military unit of the British Royal Air Force (RAF) which was based at Amman in what was then called the Transjordan.
+The Number 2 Armoured Car Company RAF was a military unit of the British Royal Air Force (RAF) that was based at Amman in what was then called the Transjordan.
 It was the counterpart of No.1 Armoured Car Company RAF, which performed a similar role in Iraq.

 History

 Creation

 On 7 April 1922, "Number 2 Armoured Car Company RAF" was formed at Heliopolis in the Kingdom of Egypt.
 The company was placed under the command of Squadron Leader M. Copeman.

 Pre-war

-In the pre-war period, the Company served in Palestine, on Internal Security duties, during the unrest from 1936 to 1939.
-During the Second World War it was engaged in active service operations in six separate periods of action.
-It served in the Western Desert on four occasions, was famously part of Habforce during the Iraqi insurgency in the Spring of 1941, and followed this up, as part of Kingcol, by taking part in the Campaign in Syria, in the Summer of 1941.
+In the pre-war period, the company served in Palestine, on internal security duties, during the unrest from 1936 to 1939.
+During the Second World War, it was engaged in active service operations in six separate periods of action.
+It served in the Western Desert on four occasions, was famously part of Habforce during the Iraqi insurgency in the spring of 1941, and followed this up, as part of Kingcol, by taking part in the Campaign in Syria, in the summer of 1941.
 At the end of the war, it returned to Syria, on garrison duties.